Beneteau 31.7 Ireland Class Rules

 9. Casual Vacancies

-sce of Captain, Vice-Captain, Hon.
+In the case of any casual vacancy in the office of Captain, Vice-Captain, Hon.
 Secretary, Hon.
 Treasurer or Hon.
 Measurer the Committee may appoint one of themselves or some other member of the Class to act until the next Annual General Meeting.

 10. Committee Meetings